Renzo Cassetti Gruppo Cassetti The Ponte Vecchio And The Vasari Corridor

 The mirror glass and compact can be polished with a soft dry cloth without any polish to achieve a long lasting shine.
 The interior base is known as the powder well.
 Cassetti has rendered the silver powder well to be non-reflective.
 In order to retain this non-reflective finish the powder well should not be cleaned with silver polish.
 Wiping with a soft cloth is sufficient.

 This is an exquisitely beautiful & rare solid silver minaudiere.
-A high quality luxury item. the whole vanity case is hallmarked 800 silver.
+A high quality luxury item.
+The whole vanity case is hallmarked 800 silver.
 The case also bears the maker's mark '210 FI' Renzo Cassetti.
 The lid, base & all sides have the most beautiful hand engraved flowers & foliage.
-Images one & two show the lid & image four is the base.
 There is a powder well with an engraved lid.
 Another compartment is suitable as a card or paper money holder.
 The engraving on the money clip & inner lid match perfectly.
 The solid silver mirror bezel and powder well are hallmarked.
 Measures 11 cm x almost 8.5 cm & weighs 367 grams.